 This paper joins a growing body of work within ICTD and related fields studying the privacy challenges in the Global South.
 While most of the existing work in this area has focused on uses of technology in personal and home settings, a large part of computing in the Global South centers around public places, such as commercial Digital Service Centers (DSCs).
 In this paper, we present the findings from a six-month-long ethnography studying 19 Digital Service Centers in Dhaka, Bangladesh.
 We find that infrastructural limitations, local power politics, lack of knowledge, and insufficient protection mechanisms lead to privacy vulnerabilities for the customers of these centers.
 We apply the lens of informal markets to analyze these vulnerabilities and connect our findings to the broader concerns of ICTD around development, ethics, and postcolonial computing and discuss potential design and policy implications around these issues.

-The global South has seen a proliferation of e-governance initiatives aimed at digitizing governmental service delivery.
-However, we find that paper continues to remain the primary medium of bureaucracy.
+The Global South has seen a proliferation of e-governance initiatives aimed at digitizing governmental service delivery.
+However, paper continues to remain the primary medium of bureaucracy.
 During ethnographic fieldwork at the CM Helpline, a state-wide e-governance initiative in central India, we observed that even tech-savvy bureaucrats who fully supported both the initiative and its paper-to-electronic transition ensured that paper continues to persist in abundance.
 Drawing upon scholarship from HCI, anthropology, and science & technology studies, we theorize this contradiction to uncover the circulations of power between people, paper, and electronic systems.
 We suggest that designers should recognize that new systems often disempower existing actors.
-The process of transition should integrate new systems into the existing ecosystem and also plan for the graceful retirement of older technologies.
-Finally, in addition to machine errors, systems should be resilient to human errors.
+The process of transition should integrate new systems into the existing ecosystem and plan for the graceful retirement of older technologies.
+In addition to machine errors, systems should be resilient to human errors.
+Finally, new systems should attend to sociocultural and historical specificities.

 Marketplaces are rich sites for studying existing practices surrounding technology adoption, as well as for understanding how the entry of new technologies impact a diversity of social-economic groups.
 With the high-profile entry of e-commerce companies into the Indian retail scene, this paper seeks to understand the ways in which online shopping integrates into the everyday practices of shoppers.
 Using semi-structured qualitative interviews with shoppers in marketplaces at Bangalore, India and through the lens of domestication theory, we examine how the relationship between online shopping and shoppers is constructed.
 Beyond individual agency, this paper describes how institutional, infrastructural, and cultural forces shape the use and non-use of online marketplaces.
 By specifically studying non-use, we improve our understanding of the shortcomings of existing sites where technologies are encountered and of the potential considerations for future introductions of new ICTs.